-The Hearing Panel has reserved on its decision on the question of jurisdiction to consider matters raised in a motion brought by His Worship in which he argues that there is no valid complaint and that there has been an abuse of process.
+On June 6, 2014, the Hearing Panel issued a decision on threshold jurisdiction questions arising from a motion brought by His Worship in which he argues that there is no valid complaint and that there has been an abuse of process.
 Pursuant to section 8(15), the Panel has engaged counsel, Mr. Brian Gover of Stockwoods LLP, to assist it on matters of law.
+Counsel for His Worship and Presenting Counsel provided written submissions on the legal opinion received from Mr. Gover.

 The decision to order a hearing was taken following the investigation of the complaint in accordance with the Review Council’s complaints process.
 A three-person complaints committee, consisting of a judge, a justice of the peace, and a community or lawyer member, investigated the complaint and ordered that a formal hearing be held.